 - One word can have multiple meanings.
 People who search for nails on Google might want to do their nails at a salon or buy nails to do some work around the house.
 These are two very different people who search on Google for two very different things using the same world.

 - Not what you thought it meant.
-You may even find keywords which seem to be awesome.
+You may even find keywords that seem to be awesome.
 However, Squirrly SEO allows you to use the Keyword Research tool together with its Blogging Assistant

 - Once you find keywords you think of saving for your site, make sure you read some content written around those keywords from the Blogging Assistant.
 “Premium Coffee” is quite a different cup of coffee than “Specialty Coffee”.
 I go into detail about this pitfall here in this video.